def2c0sm1c/RadioWaveSimulation/README.md

 Code for fetching real-time data from NOAA SWPC is included but falls back to synthetic data when unavailable.

----Radio Wave Propagation Analysis
+---Radio Wave Propagation Analysis:

 Calculates Maximum Usable Frequency (MUF) to determine if reflection occurs.

 Estimates path loss (dB) for the given transmitter-receiver pair.

----Supported Locations
+---Supported Locations:

 Built-in database of 25 major cities worldwide with latitude and longitude.